 But how does payroll work exactly?
 What are the key aspects you need to understand?
 What are the steps to ensure your company’s smooth payroll processing?

-Continue reading below for the answers.
+Continue reading below for the answers and payroll outsourcing tips.

 How Does Payroll Work?
 It Starts with the Paperwork.